 Curvelet filter

 We have implemented a denoising filter based on the 2-D curvelet transform.
 The curvelet transform was developed by Candes and Donoho (Candes 1999 ref) as an alternative to wavelet methods for enhancing edges and lines in noisy images.
 Our group has recently reported on the successful use of the curvelet transform for finding fiber alignment information in SHG images of collagen (Pehlke ref).
-Here we report on the use of the curvelet transform as a preprocessing step to fiber extraction.
+Here we report on the use of the curvelet transform as a preprocessing step to high level fiber extraction.
 Briefly, the curvelet transform represents images as superpositions of elements that are constant along ridge lines and wavelets in the orthogonal direction.
 The basic form of a curvelet is described in (Stark 2002) and is given by

 a-1/2ψx1cosθ+x2sinθ-ba

 where ψ is a wavelet, a>0 is a scale parameter, θ is an orientation parameter, and b is a position parameter.
-Curvelet lengths and widths are vary with scale and obey the rule width≈length2.
+Curvelet lengths and widths vary with scale and obey the rule width≈length2.
 Simple curvelet coefficient thresholding has been shown to be an improvement over advanced denoising techniques based on wavelets such as decimated or undecimated wavelet transforms (Stark 2002).
-Our denoising implementation reconstructs images using the top 10% of curvelet coefficients from the intermediate scales 4, 5, and 6.
-Scale selection may vary with different applications, however we chose to remove the smallest scale (7) due to the high noise content present at this scale.
-The larger scales (1-3) did not represent the size of the fibers in our images and were therefore discarded.
+Our denoising implementation reconstructs images using the top 20% of curvelet coefficients from the intermediate scales 4, 5, and 6 with 7 total scales in our test cases.
+Scale selection may vary with different applications, however we chose to remove the finest scale due to the high noise content present at this scale.
+The coarser scales (1-3) did not represent the size of the fibers in our images and were therefore discarded.

 Test case selection and segmentation evaluation